DirectiveCreator/awesome-mml/README.md

 ### On-chain and State Services

 - **[Etherbase](https://github.com/msquared-io/etherbase):**
-  A backend read/write service for EVM contracts that makes it easy to emit events, set state, and execute functions, plus a reader service for subscribing to events, querying state, and calling view functions on any contract.
-Optimized for high-throughput on chains like Somnia and designed to be MML-compatible for wiring live on-chain data into MML experiences.
-Includes a helper Solidity contract (Etherbase.sol), a client library, and an example frontend.
+  A backend read/write service for EVM contracts that makes it easy to emit events, set state, and execute functions.
+Designed to be MML-compatible for wiring live on-chain data into MML experiences.

 ### Avatars and Rigging